A portrait of a blonde woman smiling outdoors in an urban area.

 Housing, Aging & Social Infrastructure

-My community work and policy research focus on how housing, aging, and social supports intersect at the local level.
-I’m particularly interested in approaches that help people remain connected, supported, and housed as neighbourhoods evolve.
+Olivia’s community work and policy research focus on how housing, aging, and social supports intersect at the local level.
+She is particularly interested in approaches that help people remain connected, supported, and securely housed while strengthening the long-term wellbeing and resilience of communities as they grow and change.

 A group of five people smiling for a photo at a social event.
 Four individuals are wearing vests with Lions Club logos, and one woman is wearing a t-shirt with Carpenters Hospice logo.
 They are standing indoors in a room with beige walls and soft lighting.